-Students must enroll in at least one (1) for-credit course from the list of program requirements during the initial term of admission (first term), in order to officially matriculate.
+Students must enroll in at least one (1) for-credit course from the list of program requirements during the initial admission term (first term) to officially matriculate.
 If the student is receiving federal financial aid, they must enroll in 6 or more credits each term to maintain eligibility.
-Students who are not receiving federal aid may pause enrollment in the program at any time after matriculating and enroll again as their schedule allows.
+Students not receiving federal aid may pause enrollment in the program after matriculating and enroll again as their schedule allows.
 Students must consider course prerequisites when enrolling and planning future registration.
-Please consult the OPAL Office and/or your Academic Advisor for assistance in updating your course schedule.
+Please consult the MAS Office and/or your Academic Advisor for assistance in updating your course schedule.